teojunda/tp/docs/DeveloperGuide.md

 For example, some students might be absent with valid reasons, like being on medical leave.

 **Enhancement**: We plan on introducing more attendance statuses that TAs can mark their students with, like being absent with valid reason.

+### Handling duplicate keys in JSON object

+**Background**: Currently, TA Toolkit does not check for duplicate keys in JSON objects used for storage of student contact details.

+**Issue**: This could lead to unexpected behaviour if the storage file is corrupted.
+For example, if the JSON object representing the student contact details contains 2 `name` keys, the application should throw an error that the data is corrupted.
+However, the application reads the value of the last duplicate key.

+**Enhancement**: We plan on introducing checks to ensure that there are no duplicate keys for any of the JSON objects in the storage file.
+This will cause TA Toolkit to throw an error and reset the data if the storage file is invalid.